crmne/paolino.me/_posts/2025-07-09-async-ruby-is-the-future.md

 1. **No More Slot Starvation**: Fibers are created on-demand and destroyed immediately.
 No fixed worker pools.
 2. **Shared Resources**: One process with a few pooled database connections can handle thousands of conversations.
-3. **Improved Performance**: 20x faster to create, 10x faster to switch, 15x higher throughput.
+3. **Improved Performance**: 20x faster to create, 10x faster to switch, 15x less scheduling overhead (synthetic upper bound).
 4. **Massively Improved Scalability**: 10,000+ concurrent fibers?
 No problem.
 The OS doesn't even know they exist.

 ## Ruby's Async Ecosystem